bcorporaal/the-manual/hosting-guidelines.md

 ## Hosting a meetup
 If you want to organize an UX Cocktail Hour just [get in touch](mailto://bob@reefscape.net).
 As you can read below it is not very complex.
 We just need a place, some drinks and a presentation.

-Below you can read some practical guidelines for organizing a meetup.
+It is a great way to share your knowledge, get to know new people and be inspired by the audience.

-### General event outline
+## General event outline
 Each event follows this general planning.
 It is flexible but keep in mind that most attendees have just finished an eight hour work day.
 So keep the evening compact and leave room for drinks and networking at the end.
 Around 22.00 you will find that (some) people will want to go home.

 <table align="left">